 - Boredom: wanting more mental stimulation than a conversation with a two-year-old can provide.

 I learned what I’d been missing.
 I’m not a terrible mother; I always did the things I was supposed to do.
 I cooked meals, read to my kids, helped with homework, and for the most part I kept up with housework.
+I even got the kids gifts to spend time outside with them.
+I got them dirt bikes, I know it may souund a little etreme but kids love these dirt bikes, especially when they go really fast.
 But I spent a lot of my time feeling short-fused and irritated.
 I felt like I never had any time.
 I always wanted to be doing something else, and I never felt like I was good enough, or organized enough, or fill-in-the blank enough for my role as wife and mother.
 I was just never enough.

 When the screen finally went dark, I realized that my children were not as annoying as they had seemed before.
 My housework was not as burdensome as it had felt before.
 And, do you know what else happened?
 That person that I always wanted to be just kind of showed up.
 And I realized that I was enough.